 April 10, 2010

 Muscles operate best when they are flexible and supple.
-All RSI is caused by excessively tight (hence weak) muscles.
+All RSI is caused by excessively tight (hence weak) muscles, with sticky fascia.
 Test for tightness in these muscles.
 As a general rule, people with supple and flexible muscles, particularly of the upper body – but basically all muscles – won't get RSI.

 The crucial thing to understand is this: Your hands bear about 10% of the load of typing.
 90% of the load is borne by your forearm/upper arm/upper back/ pectorals/ lats/middle back/ lower back and even glutes.
 The 'hands' and wrists can't be "fixed" without without fixing the entire upper body – including remote areas like the gluteal muscles.
 Yes.
 The body works as a whole.
 And doctors DON'T have a clue about this basic concept of bio-kinetics.